herrnikolov/Metro2036/README.md

 OK - Use MVC Areas - Admin, User Areas
 	to separate different parts of your application (e.g. area for administration)

-* Adapt the default ASP.NET Core site template or get another free theme Use responsive design based on Twitter Bootstrap / Google Material design
+* -  Adapt the default ASP.NET Core site template or get another free theme Use responsive design based on Twitter Bootstrap / Google Material design

-* Use the standard ASP.NET Identity System for managing users and roles Your registered users should have at least one of these roles: user and administrator
+OK - Use the standard ASP.NET Identity System for managing users and roles
+	Your registered users should have at least one of these roles: user and administrator

-* Write unit tests for your logic, controllers, actions, helpers, etc.
+* - Write unit tests for your logic, controllers, actions, helpers, etc.
 	You should have at least 10 test cases

 * Implement error handling and data validation to avoid crashes when invalid data is entered